soulgalore/jdbcmetrics/README.md

 ####Using DriverManager####

-Set the JVM parameter: <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+The driver is automatically registered in DriverManager (as of JDBC4 in java6).
+If you need to register it manually either set the JVM parameter <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
-Or load the driver in your code: <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>
+or load the driver in your code like <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>

 ####Configure the jdbc url/connect string####